YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 The primary aim of this project is to integrate **survey data**,  **nighttime satellite imagery**, and  **high-resolution satellite imagery**, leveraging **machine learning/deep Learning** methodologies to forecast **socioeconomic indicators** using  a reproducible framework utilizing open-source tools and resources.

 ## Application 💻
-This methodology holds broad applicability, extending beyond consumption expenditure prediction, it can be applied to wealth, poverty, income, and population prediction.
-It facilitates predictions during "off-years" when surveys are not conducted.
-It also enables near real-time monitoring serving as an early-warning system.
-This kind of approach is scalable, the trained model, from one location, can be applied to new regions with similar characteristics.
-The proposed method contributes to the production of frequent and continuous statistical reports on socioeconomic indicators, complementing existing methods.
+- This methodology holds broad applicability, extending beyond consumption expenditure prediction, it can be applied to wealth, poverty, income, and population prediction.
+- It facilitates predictions during "off-years" when surveys are not conducted.
+- It also enables near real-time monitoring serving as an early-warning system.
+- This kind of approach is scalable, the trained model, from one location, can be applied to new regions with similar characteristics.
+- The proposed method contributes to the production of frequent and continuous statistical reports on socioeconomic indicators, complementing existing methods used in the National Statistics Offices (NSOs).

 ## Procedure 📋